laprej/laprej-www/index.md

 Read more about various work in progress and past on the [Projects](projects/index.html) page.
 A few highlights:

 - [LORAIN](projects/index.html#LORAIN): Automatically generating reverse event handlers to support optimistic PDES.

-## Personal
-Despite appearances, in addition to locking myself up in a room coding all day, I do other things as well.
-I enjoy hiking, soccer, frisbee, and sci-fi.
-I particularly like mountains, in which Washington is not disappointing me.